-And now for the challenge!
+And now for the challenge.
 Take a look at the three pitches in the voting box.
 They are in no particular order so you’ll never know whose is whose (the author’s, mine, or our special guest-star pitcher).
 Vote for your favorite, and if you are so inclined, leave a comment, too.
 We love hearing from our readers!

-> You have until October 31, 2020, to cast your vote.
+You have until August 15, 2021, to cast your vote.
 Please vote only once, but feel free to tell your friends about us and get them in on the action.

 Kourtney is an author and educator, who lives in New Hampshire on the remnant of an old volcano.
 She can often be found wandering through nature with her children, or staring out windows indulging in daydreams.
 Kourtney has 20 years experience teaching and working with families in elementary classrooms, preschools, head start, and other community programs.
 Her debut picture book IF SUN COULD SPEAK was released last year through ClearFork Publishing.
 She writes to inform and inspire.